cmp-202/ssh2shell/README.md

 Tunnelling nested host objects:
 ---------------------------------
 SSH tunnelling has been incorporated into core of the class process enabling nested host objects.
 The new `hosts: [ host1, host2]` setting can make multiple sequential host connections possible and each host object can also contain nested hosts.
 Each host config object has its own server settings, commands, command handlers and event handlers.
 The msg handler can be shared between all objects.
 This a very robust and simple multi host configuration method.

 **Tunnelling Example:**
-This example shows two hosts (server2, server3) that are connected to through server1 by adding them to server1.hosts array.
+This example shows two hosts (server2, server3) that are connected to via server1.
+The two host configs are add to server1.hosts array.

 ```
 server1.hosts = [server2, server3]
 server2.hosts = []